avramandrei/UPB-FinCausal-2020-Task-1/README.md

 ## Ensemble Performance

+We depict the performance of each individual model and of the ensemble on both validation dataset (split explained in paper) and on the evaluation dataset.

 | Model | Valid-Prec | Valid-Rec | Valid-F1c | Test-Prec | Test-Rec | Test-F1 |
 --------| :----------: | :----------: | :----------: | :----------: | :----------: | :----------: |
 BERT-Large | 95.81 | 96.15 | 95.77 | 97.10 | 97.02 | 97.05 |